Going to school during COVID-19

 Vaccinating children and youth will not only help to protect them from severe COVID-19 outcomes, but will also protect those around them, including vulnerable populations and people who cannot receive the COVID-19 vaccine.

-Get details about COVID-19 vaccines for children including information on safety and effectiveness, eligibility, providing consent, and how to prepare for their appointment.
-Anyone born in 2009 or earlier can book an appointment to get the COVID-19 vaccine.
+Get details about COVID-19 vaccines for children including information on safety, where to get the vaccine, eligibility, providing consent, and how to prepare for their appointment.

 Daily screening is an Ontario government requirement.
 You must screen your child before they leave for school each day.